 A: Because the transplanted hairs will behave just as they would have done if they had stayed in the donor area, a transplant isn’t guaranteed to last forever.
 However, the majority of patients find the results are “mostly permanent.”

-Hair Transplant & Restoration
+Hair Transplant & Restoration Results

-and save money too!
+and save you money too!

 (Call to schedule a FREE consultation today!)